bryanziehl/prima-veritas-kernel/02_NORMALIZE/README.md

-# normalize — Deterministic Normalization Layer
+# Normalize Layer — Prima Veritas Kernel

-## Purpose
+## Responsibility

-This layer applies **explicit, deterministic, documented transforms** to ingested data.
+The normalization layer applies **explicit, deterministic, and documented transforms** to ingested data.

-Normalization exists to make inputs **structurally comparable and replayable**, not cleaner, nicer, or more meaningful.
+Normalization exists to make inputs **structurally comparable and replayable**.

-Normalization is a **mechanical transform**, not interpretation.
+It is a mechanical transform layer, not an interpretation or correction layer.

 ---

 ## What This Layer DOES

+The normalization layer:

-- Applies **fixed, declared rules** to raw inputs
+- Applies **fixed, declared rules** to ingested artifacts
 - Produces **byte-stable canonical representations**
 - Makes structural differences explicit
 - Preserves ambiguity as ambiguity
-- Refuses inputs that violate declared normalization rules
+- Explicitly refuses inputs that violate declared normalization rules

 ---

-## What This Layer DOES NOT Do
+## What This Layer DOES NOT DO

+The normalization layer will **never**:

-❌ No heuristics
+- Use heuristics
-❌ No guessing missing values
+- Guess missing values
-❌ No probabilistic logic
+- Apply probabilistic logic
-❌ No schema inference
-❌ No data repair or reconciliation
+- Infer schemas or meaning
+- Repair, reconcile, or “fix” data
-❌ No domain-specific assumptions
+- Apply domain-specific assumptions

-If normalization would require judgment, the kernel **must refuse execution**.
+If normalization would require judgment or interpretation, the kernel must refuse execution.

 ---

 ## Determinism Guarantees

-All normalization modules must guarantee:
+All normalization modules guarantee:

 - No randomness
 - No timestamps
 - No environment-dependent behavior
-- Fixed ordering only
+- Fixed, explicit ordering only
-- Identical input → identical output (bit-for-bit)
+- Identical input and rules → identical output (bit-for-bit)

 ---

-## Inputs / Outputs
+## Inputs and Outputs

-**Input**
+**Inputs**
-- Raw artifacts from ingest layer
+- Raw artifacts emitted by the ingest layer
-- Explicit normalization rules (`normalize_rules.json`)
+- Explicit normalization rules (`normalize_rules.json`, `normalize_text.rules.json`)

-**Output**
+**Outputs**
 - Canonical, deterministic representations
 - No enrichment
+- No inferred or repaired structure
-- No loss of original structure beyond declared rules
+- No loss of information beyond declared rules

 ---

 ## Change Control

-- Normalization behavior is **breaking by default**
+Normalization behavior is **breaking by default**.

-- Any rule change requires:
+Any change requires:
 - Version bump
 - Replay diff
-  - Explicit rationale
+- Explicit written rationale

-- Silent drift is prohibited
+Silent drift is prohibited.

 ---